The Best Romantic Wines in 2024

 What makes a wine the right wine for a romantic occasion?
 Is it a name that suggests romance?
-Or perhaps it is a saucy label that will turn the drinkers’ minds toward things other than wine tasting that makes the most romantic wines?
+Or perhaps it is a saucy label that will turn the drinkers’ minds toward things other than wine tasting that makes the best romantic wines?

 The research of one vintner, the late Dr. Max Lake, suggests that it is the scent of a wine that makes it a catalyst for romance.
 Through his research, Dr. Lake discovered that the scents of certain wines could actually replicate that of human pheromones.